AlonKellner/waloviz/CONTRIBUTING.md

 # Contributing

-We redpect our community, all contributions must adhere to our [Code Of Conduct](CODE_OF_CONDUCT.md).
+We respect our community, all contributions must adhere to our [Code Of Conduct](CODE_OF_CONDUCT.md).

 ## The Very First Contribution